13Mai13/aibymai/content/projects/inbox_search.md

 This project is related to [Information Retrieval](../deep-dives/search.md) and the goal was to make a practical exaplme of a CLI tool that is able to retive the most similar articles based on cosine similarity.

 Is an easy way to combine the teoretical learning with a fun hands on project!
+Go to github to know more!